22 Best Anki Decks of All Time

 Everyone was interested in the Ancient Egyptians at some point in their lives.

-Well, with this deck, you can reignite that interest and turn it into a true passion.
+With this deck, you can reignite that interest and turn it into a true passion.

 Find out about all the gods and goddesses of ancient Egypt by learning their names, what they were the god of and what they looked like.